isomerpages/pmo-stratgroup/media-centre/speeches/_posts/2008-08-17-national-day-rally-2008-speech-by-prime-minister.md

   a.
 Current US election campaign
   b.
 John McCain is present on the internet, even though he says he does not know how to use a computer (Slide 1)
   c.
 Barack Obama – internet is a key part of his campaign
-  i.
-Home page – “Change we can believe in” (Slide 2) ii.
-Younger Americans are highly energised iii.
+  &nbsp; i.
+Home page – “Change we can believe in” (Slide 2)
+  &nbsp; ii.
+Younger Americans are highly energised
+  &nbsp; iii.
 They are helping him to run the system
-    1. e.g. Chris Hughes (24, a founder of Facebook) joined Obama’s campaign
+  &nbsp;&nbsp; 1. e.g. Chris Hughes (24, a founder of Facebook) joined Obama’s campaign
-    2. Using Facebook technology to link up, mobilise and organise supporters all over the country (Slide 3)
+  &nbsp;&nbsp; 2.
+Using Facebook technology to link up, mobilise and organise supporters all over the country (Slide 3)
-  iv.
+  &nbsp; iv.
 Raising funds online
-    1. “Donate now” (Slide 3 – zoom in)
+  &nbsp;&nbsp; 1.
+“Donate now” (Slide 3 – zoom in)
-    2. More than 1.5 million people have donated – small amounts individually, but cumulatively a huge boost to his campaign
+  &nbsp;&nbsp; 2.
+More than 1.5 million people have donated – small amounts individually, but cumulatively a huge boost to his campaign
-  v.
+  &nbsp;&nbsp; v.
 Rebutting attackers on “Fight the Smears” (Slide 4)

 Korea – world’s most wired country

   a.
 Internet has had a major impact on Korean politics
   b.
 Empowered new groups
-  i. e.g. mass access to the internet helped President Lee Myung-bak to win resoundingly in Dec 2007
+  &nbsp; i. e.g. mass access to the internet helped President Lee Myung-bak to win resoundingly in Dec 2007

 c.
 But also created rapidly changing moods in the population
-    i.
-Within a few months, President Lee was under siege ii.
+    &nbsp; i.
+Within a few months, President Lee was under siege
+    &nbsp; ii.
 Mass demonstrations and protests (Slide 5)

   d.
 One issue – mad cow disease
-    i.
+  &nbsp; i.
 Fanned by rumours on the internet
-    1. “94% of Koreans have a gene which predisposes them to mad cow disease”
+    &nbsp;&nbsp; 1.
+“94% of Koreans have a gene which predisposes them to mad cow disease”
-    2. “Cow products are used to make pampers, which gives babies who wear them mad cow disease”
+    &nbsp;&nbsp; 2.
+“Cow products are used to make pampers, which gives babies who wear them mad cow disease”
-  ii.
+  &nbsp; ii.
 Videos and pictures circulated online and worked people up (Slide 6)

   e.
 President Lee calls it “infodemics”
-  i.
-Anonymous false information on the internet ii.
+  &nbsp; i.
+Anonymous false information on the internet
+  &nbsp; ii.
 Creating discontent and unhappiness which spread like an epidemic in the real world

   f.
 One Korean newspaper called this “mad cow madness”

 Malaysia

   a.
 Internet has become an active space for information and engagement
-  i.
+  &nbsp; i.
 Lively debate and serious contributions, together with more doubtful stuff
-    1. On blogs and chatrooms
+    &nbsp;&nbsp; 1.
+On blogs and chatrooms
-    2. On alternative news sites, e.g. Malaysiakini (Slide 7)
+    &nbsp;&nbsp; 2.
+On alternative news sites, e.g. Malaysiakini (Slide 7)
-  ii.
+  &nbsp; ii.
 Politicians themselves participate actively in cyberspace
-    1. Cyberspace personalities entered politics, e.g. Jeff Ooi iii.
+    &nbsp;&nbsp; 1.
+Cyberspace personalities entered politics, e.g. Jeff Ooi
+  &nbsp; iii.
 In recent elections
-    1. Mass of materials circulated through blogs, SMS and YouTube
+    &nbsp;&nbsp; 1.
+Mass of materials circulated through blogs, SMS and YouTube
-    2. Public went into cyberspace to get what they could not get in mainstream media
+    &nbsp;&nbsp; 2.
+Public went into cyberspace to get what they could not get in mainstream media
-    3. Opposition campaigned widely in cyberspace (Slide 8 – website of Parti Keadilan Rakyat)
+    &nbsp;&nbsp; 3.
+Opposition campaigned widely in cyberspace (Slide 8 – website of Parti Keadilan Rakyat)
-    4. BN was also present, although not to the same extent (Slide 9)
+    &nbsp;&nbsp; 4.
+BN was also present, although not to the same extent (Slide 9)

   b.
 Election was not just about the new media
-  i.
+  &nbsp i.
 It was about real life politics
-    1. Opposition raised many hot issues in ceramahs
+    &nbsp;&nbsp; 1.
+Opposition raised many hot issues in ceramahs
-    2. e.g. rising costs of living, poor public service delivery, and perceived inequalities in the government’s policies
+    &nbsp;&nbsp; 2. e.g. rising costs of living, poor public service delivery, and perceived inequalities in the government’s policies
-  ii.
+  &nbsp;&nbsp; ii.
 But these issues were picked up in the new media, and amplified through viral distribution

 Even in China

   a.
 World’s largest number of internet users – more than America
   b.
 After Sichuan earthquake, netizens mobilised to collect funds and show support (Slide 10)
   c.
 Leaders are engaging on the new media
-  i.
+  &nbsp; i.
 President Hu Jintao held his first web chat recently (Slide 11)

 In Singapore too, the new media is a big thing

   a.
 Talked about this two years ago
   b.
 We have moved further on since then
-  i.
-More than 80% of homes have broadband access ii.
+  &nbsp;&nbsp; i.
+More than 80% of homes have broadband access
+  &nbsp;&nbsp; ii.
 6 million handphone accounts – more handphone accounts than babies per person!

   c.
 Young people are totally immersed in this medium
-  i.
+  &nbsp; i.
 Reading print newspapers less
-    1. Getting information and discussing issues online, e.g. ST, CNA and omy websites ii.
-Organising interest groups iii.
+    &nbsp;&nbsp; 1.
+Getting information and discussing issues online, e.g. ST, CNA and omy websites
+  &nbsp; ii.
+Organising interest groups
+  &nbsp; iii.
 Writing their own content and sharing it with others

   d.
 All this has changed how the Government works
-    i.
+    &nbsp; i.
 Many services online, 24/7
-    1. From passport renewals to incorporating a new business
+    &nbsp;&nbsp; 1.
+From passport renewals to incorporating a new business
-  ii.
+  &nbsp; ii.
 Communicating with and engaging Singaporeans online
-    1. Not just putting out video clips (Slide 12)
+    &nbsp;&nbsp; 1.
+Not just putting out video clips (Slide 12)
-    2. Two way process
+    &nbsp;&nbsp; 2.
+Two way process
-  iii.
+  &nbsp; iii.
 REACH
-    1. At the forefront of this
+    &nbsp;&nbsp; 1.
+At the forefront of this
-    2. Lively exchanges on its website – blogs, online chats etc (Slide 13)
+    &nbsp;&nbsp; 2.
+Lively exchanges on its website – blogs, online chats etc (Slide 13)
-    3. Also active participation on Facebook
+    &nbsp;&nbsp; 3.
+Also active participation on Facebook
-    4. Lots of discussion on cost of living, ERP, babies etc – useful feedback for this NDR (Slide 13 – zoom in)
+    &nbsp;&nbsp; 4.
+Lots of discussion on cost of living, ERP, babies etc – useful feedback for this NDR (Slide 13 – zoom in)

 It will also change the way we conduct our politics

   a.
 We have to adapt, get used to it, and turn it to positive effect
   b.
 Use it to inform, educate, debate and engage
   c.
 Each of us must learn how to be savvy cyber-citizens
-  i.
-Be discerning about what you see on the net ii.
-Distinguish between what is true and false iii.
-Set prudent limits to flag problems and avoid excesses iv.
+  &nbsp; i.
+Be discerning about what you see on the net
+  &nbsp; ii.
+Distinguish between what is true and false
+  &nbsp; iii.
+Set prudent limits to flag problems and avoid excesses
+  &nbsp; iv.
 Participate actively but do not get swept away
-  v.
+  &nbsp; v.
 Do not catch mad cow madness

 d.
 Our rules governing politics must keep up to date too

 First, party political films

   a.
 Presently totally banned
-  i.
-Politics is a serious matter ii.
-Voters should consider issues rationally and coolly, and make considered decisions on their future iii.
+  &nbsp; i.
+Politics is a serious matter
+  &nbsp; ii.
+Voters should consider issues rationally and coolly, and make considered decisions on their future
+  &nbsp; iii.
 Concern that films are an emotive medium
-    1. Impact of watching a film is different from reading something in cold print
+    &nbsp;&nbsp; 1.
+Impact of watching a film is different from reading something in cold print
-    2. It can stir up passions and cause people to get carried away
+    &nbsp;&nbsp; 2.
+It can stir up passions and cause people to get carried away
-b. oncern still valid, but an outright ban is no longer sensible
+b.
+Concern still valid, but an outright ban is no longer sensible
-  i.
-This is how people communicate on the web, and in daily life ii.
-Many make videos, e.g. the clips you saw earlier iii.
+  &nbsp; i.
+This is how people communicate on the web, and in daily life
+  &nbsp; ii.
+Many make videos, e.g. the clips you saw earlier
+  &nbsp; iii.
 Even my NDR has become a multi-media event
-    1. The speech itself
+    &nbsp;&nbsp; 1.
+The speech itself
-    2. After the speech, many video and blog responses
+    &nbsp;&nbsp; 2.
+After the speech, many video and blog responses
-  iv.
+  &nbsp; iv.
 Anyone can do this, anytime, anywhere
-  1. Let me show you
+  &nbsp;&nbsp; 1.
+Let me show you
-    a.
+    &nbsp;&nbsp;&nbsp; a.
 I have a handphone here
-    b.
+    &nbsp;&nbsp;&nbsp; b.
 It has a software loaded called “Qik”
-    c.
+    &nbsp;&nbsp;&nbsp; c.
 Let me run the programme
-    d.
+    &nbsp;&nbsp;&nbsp; d.
 Turn on the video camera
-    e.
+    &nbsp;&nbsp;&nbsp; e.
 Now I am recording a video of you “live”
-    f.
+    &nbsp;&nbsp;&nbsp; f.
 Stream this onto the PMO website
-    g.
+    &nbsp;&nbsp;&nbsp; g.
 After a short delay, you will see yourself on the net
-    h.
+    &nbsp;&nbsp;&nbsp; h.
 Wave – you’re on candid camera!
-  2. Just like that, I have made our first (non-political) video
+  &nbsp; &nbsp; 2.
+Just like that, I have made our first (non-political) video

 c.
 So we must allow political videos, but with some safeguards
- i.
-Some things are obviously alright – factual footage, documentaries, recordings of live events ii.
-But some things should still be off limits – political commercials, partisan material, footage distorted to create a slanted impression iii.
+ &nbsp; i.
+Some things are obviously alright – factual footage, documentaries, recordings of live events
+  &nbsp;&nbsp; ii.
+But some things should still be off limits – political commercials, partisan material, footage distorted to create a slanted impression
+  &nbsp; iii.
 In between there will be some grey areas
-1. But we can deal with this
+&nbsp;&nbsp; 1.
+But we can deal with this
-2. e.g. for non-political films, censorship and classification standards rely on subjective judgment, yet we have worked out a workable system
+&nbsp;&nbsp; 2. e.g. for non-political films, censorship and classification standards rely on subjective judgment, yet we have worked out a workable system
-   iv.
+   &nbsp;&nbsp; iv.
 Ovverriding consideration – preserve integrity and quality of our political discourse

 Second, rules for political material on the internet during elections

 a.
 Current rules settled before last GE
-  i. e.g. podcasts and videocasts are not allowed ii.
+  &nbsp; i. e.g. podcasts and videocasts are not allowed
+  &nbsp; ii.
 Most people cannot post election materials – only limited to political parties, candidates and their agents

 b.
 By next GE, 5 years will have passed
-  i.
+  &nbsp; i.
 Cyber years are like dog years, so 5 years in cyberspace, is like 35 years in the real world!

 c.
 We must update these rules
-  i.
+  &nbsp; i.
 Liberalise and allow people to participate more actively and flexibly, e.g.
-    1. Allow podcasts and videocasts
+    &nbsp;&nbsp; 1.
+Allow podcasts and videocasts
-    2. Allow others to post election materials too
+    &nbsp;&nbsp; 2.
+Allow others to post election materials too
-  ii.
+  &nbsp; ii.
 But maintain accountability and responsibility

 Have sketched out my views broadly